 They are also confident in the way they run the business.
 With many employees that have been with them for years, the group gets their families together for company picnics.
 They also join forces to support Denver Kids, a non-profit Eric is passionate about, which empowers kids in high-risk environments through mentorship programs.
 Every year, the employees participate in the Colfax Marathon, where they have a relay race to raise money for Denver Kids.

 It was Community Banks of Colorado’s similar focus in community involvement and a relationship-focused approach that prompted Eric and Jessica to choose Community Banks of Colorado after interviewing about 10 different banks.

 “I’m part of a CEO group, and Community Banks of Colorado hosted a meeting for us at their facility,” said Eric.
 “We met the CEO of the entire bank, and we learned about all the things that they do in the community, as well.
 We just felt perfect alignment, so it was a no brainer to go with them.”

 Eric and Jessica emphasized how the bank is not only responsive to their banking needs, but is involved in supporting Continental Sausage in whatever ways they can.
-When Kelly and the team heard about Eric’s involvement with Denver Kids, they sponsored a table and attended Denver Kids’ annual fundraising breakfast, and Kelly is now involved in a committee at Denver Kids.
+When Community Banks of Colorado heard about Eric’s involvement with Denver Kids, they sponsored a table and attended Denver Kids’ annual fundraising breakfast.

 “It’s kind of unheard of for your bankers to do something like that,” Jessica said.
 “It’s just a different experience than we’ve ever had before.”